-Normally three digits are printed over the ceramic capacitor, the first two of them shows the digits and the third one shows the number of zeros in pico-farads units.
-Suppose a capacitor with 154 number, the capacitor will have the capacitance of 150,000 pF.
+Normally three digits are printed over the ceramic capacitor, the first two of them show the digits and the third one shows the number of zeros in pico-farads units.
+Suppose a capacitor with 154 numbers, capacitor will have the capacitance of 150,000 pF.

-Monolithic technology is gaining the interests in recent years because of being usable in discrete and Integrated Circuits (IC’s).
+Monolithic technology is gaining interest in recent years because of being usable in discrete and Integrated Circuits (IC’s).

 Electrolytic Capacitor :

-Electrolytic capacitors are used in case of a high capacitor is required up few Thousands.
-The electrolytic capacitor is mainly used for dc source.
+Electrolytic capacitors are used in case of a high capacitor is required up to a few Thousand.
+The electrolytic capacitor is mainly used for dc sources.
 Because its dielectric provides good insulation in one direction but conduct in another direction.

 Tantalum Capacitors are two types: first solid and second wet slug.
-Pure tantalum powder is pressed in the specific shape and then backed in vacuum to produce highly porous material.
-Thing surface of Manganese Oxide (MnO¬2¬) is introduced by immersion in an acidic solution.
-An electrolyte is then added for contact between surface area and cathode terminal where the anode terminal is attached to the pure tantalum powder for solid tantalum capacitor.
+Pure tantalum powder is pressed in a specific shape and then backed in a vacuum to produce highly porous material.
+Thing surface of Manganese Oxide (MnO2) is introduced by immersion in an acidic solution.
+An electrolyte is then added for the contact between surface area and cathode terminal where the anode terminal is attached to the pure tantalum powder for solid tantalum capacitor.
 For wet-slug tantalum capacitor and appropriate wet acid is introduced.

-The dielectric of the variable type capacitor is always air.
-The construction of variable type capacitor contains a set of fixed metallic plates and a set of movable metallic plates.
-By rotating the movable plates, the common area between fixed and movable plate changes.
+The dielectric of the variable types of capacitors is always air.
+The construction of a variable type capacitor contains a set of fixed metallic plates and a set of movable metallic plates.
+By rotating the movable plates, the common area between fixed and movable plates changes.